top of page

 We consider addiction as an illness, just as cancer and heart disease is an illness.
 But for the addicts, this disease brings immense judgment, not sympathy.
 It is not a moral failing and one assumes a person shows weakness or entertains a bad habit.
 This is where the stigma comes from.

 No one plans on becoming addicted.
-But after experiencing desired effects, a substance use disorder can become apparent as the amount of use starts increasing.
+However, after experiencing desired effects, a substance use disorder can become apparent as the amount of use starts increasing.
 Most addicts believe they can control their use.

-However, it is apparent that the brain chemistry changes after continuous use in a way that it disrupts the normal function of a person’s decision-making process, inhibitions and risk vs. reward analysis.
+However, the brain chemistry changes after continuous use in a way that disrupts the normal function of a person’s decision-making process, inhibitions and risk vs. reward analysis.

 There is no timeline attached to becoming an addict and some people may reason that the substance they are using is not that severe.